 As an athlete, my everyday life is very intense for certain hours and then relaxed for the rest.
 And when I came out of college I struggled to understand how to be a true professional because an athlete must realise that your body is your job.

 That means being disciplined and ready to sacrifice things that seem normal to everyone else, like going shopping instead of resting after practice.
 You can’t do that.
 You have to stick to your routine and put your body first.

 I want this year to be a break-out year for me.
-I cannot wait to start it and I’m going to go all in to make it standout for me.
-Looking back over the past two years I feel that I have been dealing with injuries and confidence issues which have set me back.
+I cannot wait to start it and I’m going to go all in to make it stand out for me.
+Looking back over the past two years I feel that I have been dealing with injuries and confidence issues that have set me back.
 Even though I’m good at hiding them, this year I feel really good about myself and my experience will help me because I know now what it takes to reach the top.

 What’s Important To You In Choosing Gear?